 An important aspect of starting an online reselling business is finding what type of item will sell well online; there are many different types like electronics, clothing, shoes, antiques, collectibles, designer bags, video games, and much more.

-You can find items in almost any category that will make your a good profit.
+You can find items in almost any category that will make you a good profit.
 But it takes time, research, and experience to start to easily pick out which items will make a good profit vs those that aren’t worth reselling.

 It’s a myth that anything will sell online, you still have to be smart when you’re putting your time, money, and effort into selling items.
 You want to make sure that the items you’re selling are worth the time and money investment.

 Some of the best things to focus on are popular brands, niche products, and expensive items to buy brand new.
+I’ve done a couple of posts on the best selling items on ebay and the best things to sell on Poshmark.

 Best places to find items to resell